OriginProtocol/origin-dollar/README.md

 ---

 ## Contributing
-Want to hack on Origin?
+Want to contribute to OUSD?
 Awesome!

-Origin is an Open Source project and we welcome contributions of all sorts.
+OUSD is an Open Source project and we welcome contributions of all sorts.
 There are many ways to help, from reporting issues, contributing code, and helping us improve our community.

-If you are thinking about contributing see our [Contribution page](https://docs.originprotocol.com/guides/getting_started/contributing.html)
+The best way to get involved is to join the Origin Protocol [discord server](https://discord.gg/jyxpUSe) and head over to the channel named ORIGIN DOLLAR & DEFI